zuza571/Car-Application/README.md

 # Car-Application

-This is a simple GUI application simulating driving a car.
+This is a simple GUI application which simulates driving a car on the map.
 It was created during studies as a sample project.

 <img src="./app-view.png" data-canonical-src="./app-view.png" />